sonuoha/BuildUSD/README.md

 Overview
 - Converts IFC files to USD with prototypes, materials, and instances.
-- Adds WGS84 geolocation attributes to /World.
+- Optionally adds WGS84 geolocation attributes to /World (when anchoring or lon/lat overrides are supplied and geospatial mode is enabled).
 - Provides a separate federation CLI (`python -m buildusd.federate`) that assembles per-file stages into project master files without touching conversion outputs.
 - Authors IFC properties/quantities as USD attributes under a BIMData namespace.